Judge Stephen M. Schwebel interviewed for the Eminent Scholars Archive

 The Eminent Scholars Archive is an expanding archive in which we document the careers and achievements of eminent scholars associated with the Squire Law Library and Faculty of Law at the University of Cambridge.
 The archive contains extensive bibliographies, biographies, photographs and interviews with some of the world's most renowned academic and practising lawyers.

 Other eminent scholars already featured include Professor Kurt Lipstein, Professor Peter Stein, Professor Sir Derek Bowett, Mr R.W.M.
 Dias, Professor Sir Eli Lauterpacht, Professor, Martti Koskenniemi, and most recently, Professor Sir Bob Hepple.

-Professor Gerald J. Postema Interviewed for the Eminent Scholars Archive
+Professor Gerald Postema Interviewed a Second Time for the Eminent Scholars Archive

-The Squire Law Library and the Faculty of Law are pleased to announce that the entry for Professor Gerald Postema has been added to the Eminent Schola...
+The Squire Law Library and the Faculty of Law are pleased to announce that the entry for a follow-up interview with Professor Gerald Postema has ...